compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 They can choose what they want or how they implement things.
 Just wrapping over another library might be a problem waiting to happen.

-We can expect the library to be fairly complex as there are several components present which require knoledge of their own.
+We can expect the library to be fairly complex as there are several components present which require knowledge of their own.

 > never understood lex because it's so easy to write a bunch of C codes faster then Lex [1]

-<div class="chapter"></div>
+## Competing with f-open

+SQLite advertises itself as being in comptetition not with other databases but with saving custom data on file.
+If you want to save data to a file, just use and share SQLite databases.

-<h1 id="c2">Chapter 2: Overview</h1>
+<h1 id="c2" class="chapter">Chapter 2: Overview</h1>

 A rough overview of SQLite is as follows